Freight invoice settlement and processing is complex, expensive and prone to errors.

-Freight settlement processes are complex, expensive and prone to errors.
-Gia Glad of Global Trade Magazine states that up to 6% of freight invoices are processed with errors.
 To reduce the time and expense lost to such errors, modern supply-chain leaders are leveraging technology to automate manual processes in back-office operations.
-Automating freight settlement processes enables faster, more accurate and more profitable freight settlements.
+Automating freight settlement processing enables faster, more accurate and more profitable freight settlements.

 The Freight Invoice Settlement Process Is Complex

-The High Labor Cost of Manual Freight Invoice Settlement
+The High Labor Cost of Manual Freight Invoice Processing

 Mistakes Happen When Freight Invoices Are Settled Manually